 - Obnoxious Snarker: He's a Small Name, Big Ego Attention Whore with a Motor Mouth from Boston.
 Of course he's this.

-- Older than They Look: Many fans guessed that the Scout was around 16-20.
+- Older Than They Look: Many fans guessed that the Scout was around 16-20.
 According to the description for the Track Terrorizer jacket, he's at least 23note note .
+But this is Valve we're talking about here, so you never know.

 - Pet the Dog: In the 2011 Halloween comic, he kneels down to eye level with one of the kids and gives him a tooth that he beat out of someone with his bat.